Foxandxss/angular-toastr/README.md

 The important part here is to have a key named `templates/toastr/toastr.html`.
 The module you run it is not important, you just need to do it after you load `toastr`.

+**NOTE**: Due some limitations in Angular, you need to have your custom template cached before trying to use it.

 ## Building